Accessibility

 On open days we operate a complimentary outside tour; these are quite gentle in their pace but can last up to 45 minutes in total most of which is standing.

 St Leonards Church is located in the Castle grounds and sits below the Castle battlements.
-Access is via a moderate hill, which is tarmacked up to the Church Yard.
+Access is via a moderate hill, which is tarmac up to the Church Yard.
 The Church Yard and surrounding graveyard can be uneven terrain in places.

 Facilities